Did you know that the typical profit margin of a food and beverage business is only 5-10%?

 Only then will you get more profit in your pocket.

-I’m going to show you how you to calculate labour cost below.
+I’m going to show you how you to calculate labor cost below.

-A lot of people have the wrong idea about labour cost.
-In reality, labour cost is much more than just the hourly wage that you pay your employees.
+A lot of people have the wrong idea or don’t know how to calculate labor cost.
+In reality, labor cost is much more than just the hourly wage that you pay your employees.

-It also includes benefits, bonuses, payroll taxes, remittance, training costs, uniforms, meals, and all the subsidies.
+It also includes benefits, bonuses, payroll taxes, remittance, training costs, uniforms, meals, insurance, health care, vacation days, overtime, and all the subsidies.

 This is why it’s a huge chunk of your expenses!

-What are the goals of understanding your labour cost?
+What are the goals of understanding your labor cost?

 - Make sure that there are no hidden expenses holding back your business